 Have you ever wandered about Jesus's life and his teachings to his disciples and apostles?
 I personally have always felt there was far to much missing.
 There are a lot of unknowns in the bible, not only about Jesus but many of his disciples that fled after his death such as Thomas and Mary.
 Questions I've often thought: Who were these wise men from the east who visited the baby Jesus?
 What was the message they brought with their gifts of gold, myrrh and frankincense, which are still considered sacred spiritual items today used in meditation, ceremony, pujas among a myriad of spiritual paths?
 And what about the story of how they found baby Jesus and exactly where from the east did they travel from?
 Buddhist monks to this day are able to decipher through astrology and other ancient ways where and when a deceased Lama will be reborn and where.

 During my travels in South East Asia, I saw several pictorial images of Jesus with Asian people.
+And master yogi's all over India know and believe in Jesus's resurrection because yoga is the practice of union with the Creator.
 During my yoga teacher training I read of the Russian aristocrat and journalist, Nicholas Notovitch, who had traveled to a Himalayan monastery in Himis, Tibet, north of Srinagar in Kashmir.
 Monks there showed him ancient scripts that were in the floor board of the monastery that were titled "The Life of Issa", which was a transliteration of the word Jesus.
 The scripts spoke of this Saint Issa who traveled from Israel to the lands of India, Persia, Tibet and many others.
 Notovitch wrote of his findings in the book "The Unknown Life of Jesus Christ" that was published in 1894.

 The scrolls stated that at the age of 13, which was the common age for Israelite boys to marry, his modest house filled with parents who wanted Jesus as their son-in-law.
 It was then at the age of 14, he quietly left Jerusalem and journeyed with a train of merchants toward Sindh, Pakistan where he was loved.
 He settled for awhile, then traveled to Orsis, India where the mortal remains of Krishna were.
 The white priests of Brahma taught him to read and understand the Vedas, how to cure physical ills by means of prayers, to teach the sacred scriptures, and to expel evil desires from man to make him once again in the likeness of God.
 After six years he went into Benares, India where he lived with the common people, teaching the lower caste society the ancient scriptures, who were forbidden by the Brahmins and the Kshatriyas to hear the Vedas.
-Issa won their admiration preaching that "God has made no difference between his children, who are alike dear to him", urging people not to worship their inanimate idols or animals.
+Issa won their admiration preaching that "God has made no difference between his children, who are alike dear to him".
 He taught them to seek supreme bliss, to purify oneself and regain the primitive innocence their ancestors knew.
-He taught others that there is only one Creator which exist in every animate being.

 Eventually, according to the scrolls his life was threatened because of his discourse to the Sudras, and he left into the mountains where the great Buddha Satya-Muni came into the world, Gautamides.
 A place of worship of the one and only Brahma.
 The story continues in Notovitch's book where Jesus continued into the Himalayan mountains, where many have stated through channeling that Jesus communed and took initiation from the great Mahavatar Babaji and his father Joseph, then descended down back into the west where he preached the realization of supreme perfection that is accessible to all.